Get notified of page updates

 Risk Management for People with Inherited CDK4 Mutations

-The National Comprehensive Cancer Network (NCCN) provides risk management guidelines for men and women with CDK4 mutations.
+The National Comprehensive Cancer Network (NCCN) provides risk management guidelines for people with CDK4 mutations.
 We recommend that you speak with a genetics expert who can look at your personal and family history of cancer and can help you determine the best risk management plan.
 You can learn more about risk management options in our section on Screening and Risk Reduction by Cancer Type

-• Perform regular self-exams to look for skin changes.
+• Perform monthly self-exams to look for skin changes.
 Have a friend or family member help with hard to see areas of the body.

 • Watch moles closely for any signs of change in shape, size, or color.

-• Dermatologists may take pictures of the skin and moles, known as mole mapping, or view moles with a hand-held device known as a dermatoscope.
-Any suspicious moles or other skin changes should be removed by a doctor so the tissue can be analyzed under a microscope.
+• Twice yearly dermatologist exam should include mole mapping, or full body photography.
+Doctors may also view moles with a hand-held device known as a dermatoscope.
+Any suspicious moles or other skin changes should be removed by a doctor so the tissue can be analyzed by a pathologist.